HOME BIRTH: THE RESEARCH

 Of course you want to know whether home birth and hospital birth are comparably safe.
 Unfortunately, while there is certainly good evidence to support the safety of home birth, there is also evidence that suggests that home birth is less safe than hospital birth.

 But it’s also important to keep in mind that the absolute risk to your baby is very low, whether you choose hospital or home birth.
-Based on the study by Grünebaum et al., if you choose hospital birth with a CNM, the likelihood that you will lose your baby shortly after birth is 3.2 in 10,000, and if you choose home birth with a CNM, the likelihood that you will lose your baby shortly after birth is 10 in 10,000.
-You can say, “The likelihood that my baby will die is three times as high if I have a home birth.”
-Or you can say, “The likelihood that my baby will die at home and wouldn’t have died in the hospital is 6.8 in 10,000, which is less than 0.1%.”
+Based on the study by Grünebaum et al., if you choose hospital birth with a midwife, the likelihood that you will lose your baby is 0.3 per 1,000, and if you choose home birth with a midwife, the likelihood that you will lose your baby is 1.2 in 1,000.
+You can say, “The likelihood that my baby will die is four times as high if I have a home birth.”
+Or you can say, “The likelihood that my baby will die at home and wouldn’t have died in the hospital is 0.9 in 1,000, which is less than 0.1%.”
 Both statements are supported by evidence, but they may feel very different to you.

 e.
 You have control over some of the factors that affect home birth safety

-Until home birth is integrated into the Illinois maternity care system the way it is in Ontario, British Columbia, and the UK, you can’t count on home birth being as safe as hospital birth.
+The recent licensing of Certified Professional Midwives in Illinois is an important step towards integrating home birth into the Illinois maternity care system the way it is in Ontario, British Columbia, and the UK.
+However, you can’t count on home birth being as safe here as it is in those systems.
 But you can create for yourself at least some of the conditions that make home birth safe in those countries:

 • You can find out whether you have any of the risk factors that are likely to make home birth less safe.
 (See Am I High Risk?)